Current Date/Time: (JavaScript)

 First off, the easiest way to get the current time in epoch (using JavaScript), is to call getTime() method of the JavaScript Date object and divide the return value by 1000. getTime returns the number of milliseconds elapsed, in your computer's timezone, since 1/1/1970 GMT.
 Because epoch is measured in seconds, you then want to divide the return value by 1000 to change milliseconds into seconds.
 Keep in mind that the JavaScript Date object will get it's time from your computer's clock.
 Here's a really simple example doing this.

 Keep in mind that an accurate description of what the JavaScript Date Object methods are doing isn't in scope--rather my effort to explain will be conceptual.
-(So easy even a Geico customer could do it, my caveman friend likes to say ;-)

 You could do a rough calculation as follows:

-For kicks and giggles let's use for our example a day that many folks will recognize, April 15, .
+.
 And, we'll say it's 08:30 in the morning just to add some spice to this effort.

 Start with the year: .
 Subtract out 1970 from the year. - 1970 leaves us with years.
 (Sanity check)